 5.3 Articulation, professional recognition and credit transfer

 The NPAs will help prepare candidates for employment and will enhance job opportunities for those already in employment.
 Appendix 3 shows one possible progression route from the NPA Mobile Technology at SCQF level 4.
-The NPAs are designed in order that the candidates can progress from SCQF level 4 to level 5 and then to level 6.
+The NPAs are designed in order that the candidates can progress from SCQF level 4 to level 5.

 5.4 Conditions of Award